Air Fryer Mozzarella Sticks – best method!

 - You may use nonstick cooking spray instead of olive oil spray if that’s all you have.

-- You can freeze the breaded mozzarella sticks for up to 3 months before air frying if desired.
+- Breaded mozzarella sticks can be frozen for up to 3 months before air frying, if desired.

 - Nutrition information doesn't include dipping sauces.